lucidrains/st-moe-pytorch/README.md

 ## ST-MoE - Pytorch (wip)

-Implementation of <a href="https://arxiv.org/abs/2202.08906">ST-MoE</a>, the final incarnation of MoE after years of research at Brain, in Pytorch. <a href="https://github.com/tensorflow/mesh/blob/master/mesh_tensorflow/transformer/moe.py">Official Jax Implementation</a>, but in Mesh Tensorflow.
+Implementation of <a href="https://arxiv.org/abs/2202.08906">ST-MoE</a>, the final incarnation of mixture of experts after years of research at Brain, in Pytorch.
+Will be largely a transcription of the <a href="https://github.com/tensorflow/mesh/blob/master/mesh_tensorflow/transformer/moe.py">official Mesh Tensorflow implementation</a>.
+If you have any papers you think should be added, while I have my attention on mixture of experts, please open an issue.

 ## Citations